 - 13.1.01 Representation Appeal - (a) Any member may appeal a decision to deny a request for representation in adverse actions and all other appropriate matters. - (b) An appeal must be filed within ten days of proof of service of the denial. - (c) The appeal must be in writing.
-The appeal shall be addressed to the Local 1000 President, Attention: Legal Services, 1808 14th Street, Sacramento, CA 95811. - (d) The appeal will be heard by the Statewide Chief Stewards Committee, which shall meet to consider such appeals and make a final decision. - 13.1.02 Decision to Arbitrate and Arbitration Appeals - (a) Decisions to advance grievances to the Local 1000 Legal Department to be considered for arbitration shall be made by the Union Resource Center (URC) Area Coordinator, URC representative and two appropriate stewards.
+The appeal shall be addressed to the Local 1000 President, Attention: Legal Services, 1808 14th Street, Sacramento, CA 95811. - (d) The appeal will be heard by the Vice Presidents Committee, which shall meet to consider such appeals and make a final decision. - 13.1.02 Decision to Arbitrate and Arbitration Appeals - (a) Decisions to advance grievances to the Local 1000 Legal Department to be considered for arbitration shall be made by the Union Resource Center (URC) Area Coordinator, URC representative and two appropriate stewards.

-- (b) The Statewide Arbitration Coordinator shall make recommendations to the Vice President for Organizing/Representation and the Vice President for Bargaining on whether to arbitrate, combine cases, etc., or to deny arbitration. - (c) The Vice President for Organizing/Representation and the Vice President for Bargaining, after consultation with the BUNC Chairs, shall make the decision to arbitrate, combine cases, etc., or to deny arbitration. - (d) The decision to deny arbitration must be mailed to the members(s) within ten days of the decision. - (e) An appeal of a decision to deny arbitration must be filed in writing to the Local 1000 President within ten days of proof of service of the denial.
-The appeal shall be addressed to the Local 1000 President, Attention: Legal Services, 1808 14th Street, Sacramento, CA 95811. - (f) Appeals of denial of arbitration shall be heard by the Statewide Chief Stewards Committee which shall meet to consider such appeals and make a final decision. - (g) The Committee shall maintain accurate records of matters brought before it and submit periodic reports to the Local 1000 Board of Directors. - 13.1.03 Request for Indemnification - (a) Any member may request indemnification after a decision to deny representation in adverse actions or other appropriate matters. - (b) A request for indemnification must be made within ten days of proof of service of the denial of representation. - (c) The request must be in writing addressed to the Local 1000 President, ATTENTION: SEIU Local 1000 Legal Services, 1808 14th Street, Sacramento, CA 95811. - (d) The request shall be considered by the Local 1000 Board of Directors at its next regularly scheduled meeting.
+- (b) The Statewide Arbitration Coordinator shall make recommendations to the Chief Negotiator on whether to arbitrate, combine cases, etc., or to deny arbitration. - (c) The Chief Negotiator, after consultation with the BUNC Chairs, shall make the decision to arbitrate, combine cases, etc., or to deny arbitration. - (d) The decision to deny arbitration must be mailed to the members(s) within ten days of the decision. - (e) An appeal of a decision to deny arbitration must be filed in writing to the Local 1000 President within ten days of proof of service of the denial.
+The appeal shall be addressed to the Local 1000 President, Attention: Legal Services, 1808 14th Street, Sacramento, CA 95811. - (f) Appeals of denial of arbitration shall be heard by the Vice Presidents Steward Committee which shall meet to consider such appeals and make a final decision. - (g) The Committee shall maintain accurate records of matters brought before it and submit periodic reports to the Local 1000 Board of Directors. - 13.1.03 Request for Indemnification - (a) Any member may request indemnification after a decision to deny representation in adverse actions or other appropriate matters. - (b) A request for indemnification must be made within ten days of proof of service of the denial of representation. - (c) The request must be in writing addressed to the Local 1000 President, ATTENTION: SEIU Local 1000 Legal Services, 1808 14th Street, Sacramento, CA 95811. - (d) The request shall be considered by the Local 1000 Board of Directors at its next regularly scheduled meeting.